Business Answers About Licensed Facilities

 Other regulations which may affect operation of a campground include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; the Internal Plumbing Rules; and those of the Fire Marshall’s Office.You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.

-The Rules Relating to Boys, Girls, Boys and Girls, Day Camps, and Primitive and Trip Camping can be downloaded from our website, or we can mail you a hard copy.
+The Rules Relating to Boys, Girls, Boys and Girls, Day Camps, and Primitive and Trip Camping can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.